pingcap/docs-cn/op-guide/configuration.md

 ### --perfschema
 + enable(true) or disable(false) the performance schema
 + default: false
-+ the value can be (true) or (false). (true) is to enable and (false) is to disable.
++ The value can be (true) or (false). (true) is to enable and (false) is to disable.
 The Performance Schema provides a way to inspect internal execution of the server at runtime.
 See [performance schema](http://dev.mysql.com/doc/refman/5.7/en/performance-schema.html) for more information.
 If you enable the performance schema, the performance will be affected.

 ### --report-status
 + enable(true) or disable(false) the status report and pprof tool.
 + default: true
-+ the value can be (true) or (false). (true) is to enable metrics and pprof. (false) is to disable metrics and pprof.
++ The value can be (true) or (false). (true) is to enable metrics and pprof. (false) is to disable metrics and pprof.

 ## Placement Driver (PD)